stackbit-projects/marvelous-maple-b314f/content/pages/index.md

           We've run businesses through good times, the financial crisis, better times, and the global pandemic.
-We know what it means to make the tough call, and we are serious about that responsibility.
+We know what it's like to make the tough call, and we own that responsibility.
         actions: []
         image: /images/helicopter-forest-fire (Medium).jpg
         image_alt: Feature 1 placeholder image